EstimatedEst. Read Time: 19 minutes

 Next up, do you have clips?

 I know, I know.
 Clips can be a personal preference thing.
-But it doesn’t take to find a gym fails video on YouTube where a guy forgets to clip his weights, loads up with too much weight, and… you know the rest.
+But it doesn’t take to find a gym fails video on YouTube where a guy forgets to clip his weights, adds too much weight load, and… you know the rest.
 One side lowers a bit too much than the other.
 The plates start to slide off of one side.
 Then the other.

 Next thing he knows, he’s gone viral.
 Don’t be this guy.